 Cronx Brewery, Croydon

-2025 had barely got going when it was announced that the Cronx Brewery — whose Croydon taproom featured on our tram crawl of south London — has gone into liquidation.
-It might not quite be last order yet, though: a "Cronxortium" of four local investors means the brewery may yet rise from the ashes.
+2025 had barely got going when it was announced that the Cronx Brewery — whose Croydon taproom featured on our tram crawl of south London — had gone into liquidation.
+It might not quite be last orders yet, though: a "Cronxortium" of four local investors means the brewery may rise from the ashes.
 Hold that thought.

 Rising costs and challenging market conditions were blamed on the demise of Daniel of Ealing, which opened on Ealing Uxbridge Road in 1901 — the same year Queen Victoria died — selling clothes, beds, haberdashery and the like.
-At time of writing it remains open, although final clearance sales indicate that Daniel is not long for west London.
 A second store in Windsor will live on for now.

 High Hill Brewery and Tap, Walthamstow

 We called in for a couple of pints at this wonderful Blackhorse Mile brewery just before it closed at the end of March — savouring one of the last High Hill pale ales to be poured from its taps.
-The brewery blamed Walthamstow Council for not doing enough to help it stay open, although the council (perhaps unsurprisingly) disagreed with this.
-Though there are plenty of other great breweries in the vicinity, many will agree that High Hill was one of the best.
+The brewery blamed Walthamstow Council for not doing enough to help it stay open, although the council (perhaps unsurprisingly) disagreed.
+Though there are plenty of other quality breweries in the vicinity, many will agree that High Hill was one of the best.

 London Live

 "There's such an obvious need for a London-dedicated channel it's crazy one doesn't already exist in the world's most exciting metropolis."
 The words of Stefano Hatfield, the first editorial director of London Live — the London-centric TV channel owned by Evening Standard owner Evgeny Lebedev which launched on 31 March 2014.
-In just under a decade, though, London Live had run its course — unsurprisingly, perhaps, in a world where internet, rather than live TV, is king.
+In just under a decade, however, London Live had run its course — hardly shocking in a world where internet, rather than live TV, is king.
 Read our obituary here.

 Manze's, Deptford